·

 3# Lush Olive and Citrus Trees

-Olive and citrus trees instantly define Mediterranean Garden Ideas.
-They bring structure, fragrance, and a sense of timeless beauty.
+Olive and citrus trees instantly define the character of a Mediterranean-inspired landscape through their unique textures.
+These iconic plants bring essential structure, intoxicating fragrance, and a sense of timeless beauty to your outdoor area.

 4# Stone Pathways With Natural Texture